ABOUT NO-KILL SHELTERING

 A no-kill community acts on the belief that every adoptable dog and cat should be saved, and its focus should be on saving as many as possible through adoption, spay/neuter, trap-neuter-return, rescue transport, and other support programs.

 It’s unfortunate that killing for space is still necessary in the Rio Grande Valley, but we’re working hard to change the situation.
 In 2013 only 12.5% of the animals entering our facilities left alive.
 In 2019 that number had grown to 72.0%.
-In the first quarter of 2020 our save rate is 93%.
+In the third quarter of 2020, our save rate is 91%.
 We’re making progress, but there’s more work to be done.

-PVAS is committed to saving 90% or more of the healthy and treatable animals that enter our facilities.
+PVAS is committed to saving at least 90% or more of the healthy and treatable animals that enter our facilities.

 Defining Healthy and Treatable